nim-lang/website/jekyll/_posts/2023-06-02-this-month-with-nim.md

 #### Author: [Jason Beetham](https://github.com/beef331/)

-Gooey is very hard to describe GUI tool
+Gooey is very hard to describe GUI tool.
 It is mostly for my game framework, but it is a renderer and vector agnostic framework.
 In theory one could use it for any place such as TUI, embedded, or its main purpose games.

 To declare an element one needs to define a few procedures:
 - `upload` this sends the UI to its target.
 In my SDL implementation it blits to the screen.
-In my game framework implementation it adds the UI to a render queue
+In my game framework implementation it adds the UI to a render queue.
 - `interact` this controls interaction, there are a few base procedures that Gooey knows how to call(`onEnter`, `onClick`, `onHover`, `onDrag`, `onExit`, `onTextInput`).
 More are soon to follow.
 Enabling more usable widgets.
 - `layout` this controls how and where to draw this element using information it has stored.